 - February 2018 - The project begins

-Within MUSCAS, parametric studies on 2-dimensional mechanical problems with random elasticity parameters have shown the influence of the mesh size on the estimation of the probability of failure.
+Parametric studies on 2-dimensional mechanical problems with random elasticity parameters have shown the influence of the mesh size on the estimation of the probability of failure.
 The discretization error may not be negligible.
-A bounding of the probability of failure has been obtained and error maps guiding the remeshing process are available.

 Publications and papers published

-- Communication at the Congrès français de mécanique (CFM) in Brest in August, 2019 : Prise en compte de l’erreur de discrétisation pour l’estimation de probabilité de défaillance par surface de réponse – Ludovic Mell, Valentine Rey, Franck Schoefs
+- Prise en compte de l’erreur de discrétisation pour l’estimation de probabilité de défaillance par surface de réponse– Ludovic Mell, Valentine Rey, Franck Schoefs.
+Communication at the Congrès français de mécanique (CFM) in Brest in August, 2019